georgealexakis/factory_robot/README.md

 ``` $ roslaunch factory_robot factory_3d_reconstruction.launch ``` (with actionlib)

-When everything is ready the terminal will show the message "odom received" as is presented below:
+When everything is ready the terminal will show the message "odom received" as presented below:

 ![Odom Received”](screenshots/terminal.png)